missnachtowl/Grapevine-Internship-Demo/README.md

-# Grapevine Categories/Tags Feature
-My internship at Grapevine was focused on revamping their existing Categories/Tags feature.
+*My internship at Grapevine was focused on revamping their existing Categories/Tags feature.*

 ## The existing functionality
 - Scrollable window